top of page

 2 Online Dictionaries with language pairs

 Linguee, Word Reference and Reverso Context are all examples of online dictionaries that contain several language pairs.
 If you're unsure about a certain expression or a certain way to say something you can put it into any of these search engines and it will search hundreds of examples on the internet.
 If you see common examples of what you're trying to say you'll know it's commonly used.
-If you're still not sure, you can use the WordReference language forum
+If you're still not sure, you can use the WordReference language forum.

 The WordReference language forum is also the largest library of knowledge and advice about the English language, as well as several other languages.
 If you have a question about language usage, you can search hundreds of several previous questions already asked by other language learners.